a-grasso/master-thesis-public/recommended-serving-approach/README.md

 Two Dockerfiles (`Dockerfile` and `lwa.Dockerfile`) are provided for each of the deployment variants:
 1. `Dockerfile`: Standalone or Lambda with ALGNHSA
 2. `lwa.Dockerfile`: Standalone on Lambda with Lambda Web Adapter

+This application goes hand in hand with the processing application in `./../recommended-processing-approach`.